Hkonmaing I of Onbaung–Hsipaw

-Hkonmaing (ခုံမှိုင်း [kʰòʊɴ m̥áɪɴ], Shan: ၶုၼ်မိူင်း; also Hkonmaing Gyi, Tamma Hkun Möng) was saopha of the Shan principality of Onbaung–Hsipaw in what is now Myanmar.
+Hkonmaing (ခုံမှိုင်း [kʰòʊɴ m̥áɪɴ], Shan: ၶုၼ်မိူင်း; also Hkonmaing Gyi, Hkun Möng Gyi) or Hso Tamla was saopha of the Shan principality of Onbaung–Hsipaw in what is now Myanmar.
 He was the only main ally of King Narapati II of Ava in the latter's 25-year struggle against the Mohnyin-led Confederation of Shan States, Prome and Toungoo.
 After Ava's fall, he became a member of the Confederation.
 He died during or shortly after his participation in the Confederation's 1542 campaign against Toungoo Dynasty.
 His son, also named Hkonmaing, and grandson Narapati III became kings of Ava.

 Background

 What is known about Hkonmaing is solely from the Burmese chronicles.
 The Chinese annals (Ming Shilu) on the Tai-Shan frontier (present-day southern Yunnan, Kachin State and Shan State) stopped at Hsenwi, and make no mention of Hsipaw.
 The Burmese chronicles mention Hkonmaing as a supporting figure—albeit an important one—in King Narapati II's reign.
 According to the chronicles, Hkonmaing (also called Hkonmaing Gyi, lit.
 "Hkonmaing the elder") was the ruler of the Shan state of Onbaung–Hsipaw, certainly by 1505.
 Since his eldest son Hkonmaing the younger was born in 1497, he was likely born c.
 1480.

-At the time, Onbaung–Hsipaw was a major Shan state, which controlled (or claimed to control) the entire stretch of eastern Shan Hills west of the Salween river: Bhamo, Yawnghwe (Nyaungshwe), Mong Nai (Mone) and Mong Pai (Mobye).
+At the time, Onbaung–Hsipaw was a major Shan state, which controlled (or claimed to control) the entire stretch of eastern Shan Hills west of the Salween River: Bhamo, Yawnghwe (Nyaungshwe), Mong Nai (Mone) and Mong Pai (Mobye).
 Moreover, Onbaung–Hsipaw's relationship with Ava in the early 16th century was closer to an alliance than a patron-client arrangement.
 Chronicles mention Hkonmaing and Narapati II as thwethauk brothers—men who have ritually entered into "a sacramental brotherhood" by drinking each other's blood.
 Ava had been disintegrating since the 1480s, and its rulers had been fighting losing wars on several fronts against its former vassal states.
 Narapati II, who came to power in 1501 amidst major rebellions, desperately tried to retain the loyalty of remaining "vassal" rulers like Hkonmaing of Onbaung and Mingyi Nyo of Toungoo.